Josh9182/R-Projects/Customer Sales/Analyzing Customer Information.md

 |  C-685261   | Hydrochloric Acid |     68,247      |   11,260,755   |
 |  C-685651   | Hydrochloric Acid |     66,544      |   10,979,760   |

-## What is the average purchase value per customer?
+## What is the average purchase value and frequency of each product?

 After isolating our customers as well as total purchases as well as purchase value, we can see our data organized via purchase value in descending order.